2006 Advising Forum

 - If you have an email group for concentrators, ask your liaison if s/he wants to be put on it

 - Invite your liaison to come visit your department

 - Invite your liaison to visit courses in your department

 - Get your liaison’s perspective on undergraduate issues/questions that your department wants to address.
 If appropriate, invite the liaison to occasional curriculum committee meetings and ask your liaison for comments about your department’s website

-- If possible, have your liaison come to department advisor training (good for thegeneral advisor’s understanding of major advising in your department and for information s/he can provide/questions s/he can answer)
+- If possible, have your liaison come to concentration advisor training (good for thegeneral advisor’s understanding of concentration advising in your department and for information s/he can provide/questions s/he can answer)

-- Consider asking your liaison to sit in on a few major advising appointments, and if you wish, ask if you can sit in on some general advising appointments
+- Consider asking your liaison to sit in on a few concentration advising appointments, and if you wish, ask if you can sit in on some general advising appointments

 - If there’s a meeting of GSIs/training of your department GSIs, invite your liaison to come for a few minutes, introduce himself/herself, talk briefly about when referrals to advising would be helpful and appropriate